BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 <div class="small-heading" style="margin-top: 45px; font-size: 32px;">Help users to...</div>
 <h1 id="discover-your-portal" style="margin-top: 0px">Discover your portal</h1>

 > Maximise the discoverability of data portals through search engine optimisation.
-Most users begin their journey in search engines making discoverability an important part of the user experience.
+Most users begin their journey in a search engine, making discoverability an important part of the user experience.
 A user's first contact will likely be through a search engine's results page.

 How a data portal is presented in search results depends on the search engine optimisation (SEO), undertaken as part of the design and development process.